wjr83/Interactive-Lab-Hub/Lab 2/README.md

 - Maybe divide the 3 units of time across 3 different screens, integrating a button to push between them
 - Overall I think you're on to something great with this, just need to try and remove the text distractors
 - Add dynamic art component (similar to abstract screensaver, but this time the art itself should tell time).
+- How important are the hours and minutes polar displays of time?
+Maybe these can be smaller compared to the seconds display as they change less frequently.
+- - Maybe stack the hours and minutes vertically and center the seconds polar display on the screen.

 # Lab 2 Part 2